edgi-govdata-archiving/EEW-Report-Making/README.md

 The resulting maps should be put into a CD_maps directory that is in parallel with the reportcards and CD_Dirs directories.

+### Maps for states

+We don't yet have an automated way to generate state maps for Senator report cards.
+There are too many facilities in most states to generate the maps as we do them for congressional districts.
+In the first iteration, the numbers of facilities for CAA, CWA and RCRA were put into dots on an empty map of the state.

 ### Legislator information